polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Arguments

 * `id` is a pointer ([Definition 215](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer)) to the key type identifier ([Definition 220](https://spec.polkadot.network/chap-host-api#defn-key-type-id));
 * `out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to a buffer where the public keys of the given type known to the keystore will be stored consecutively.
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer is not written into and its contents are unchanged.
+Otherwise, the buffer is not written into, and its contents are unchanged.

 ##### Result